-Electric vehicles: some thoughts
+Electric vehicles, some thoughts

-But buying price, range and recharging times are not the only variables involved; in what follows I discuss the pros and cons, as far as I know them.
-The more I looked into the situation the more it became apparent that EVs have substantial benefits (and potential for more benefits in the future) to the vehicle owners, to the environment and to the power supply system.
+The more I looked into the situation the more it became apparent that BEVs have substantial benefits (and potential for more benefits in the future) to the vehicle owners, to the environment and to the power supply system.
+And the costs of BEVs are only going to decrease and the benefits increase in the future.

-This page written 2018/02/24, last edited 2023/01/22
+This page written 2018/02/24, last edited 2024/09/21

 Contact: David K. Clarke – ©